ankur-anand/envoy-xds-ex/README.md

 The xds API is a communication protocol defined by Envoy for data interaction between the control plane and the data plane.

-Concept	Full name	description
-LDS	Listener Discovery Service
-RDS	Route Discovery Service
-CDS	Cluster Discovery Service
-EDS	Endpoint Discovery Service
-SDS	Service Discovery Service	Renamed EDS
-ADS	Aggregated Discovery Service
-HDS	Health Discovery Service
-SDS	Secret Discovery Service
-MS	Metric Service
-RLS	Rate Limit Service
-xDS		The collective name of the above APIs
+The following are the parts of Envoy’s runtime model we can configure dynamically through xDS:

+Listeners Discovery Service API - LDS to publish ports on which to listen for traffic Endpoints Discovery Service API- EDS for service discovery, Routes Discovery Service API- RDS for traffic routing decisions Clusters Discovery Service- CDS for backend services to which we can route traffic Secrets Discovery Service - SDS for distributing secrets (certificates and keys) xDS		The collective name of the above APIs

 https://github.com/envoyproxy/data-plane-api/blob/master/API_OVERVIEW.md